ThinkEQ/assembly-solutions-ltd/src/pages/news/second-generation-take-over-asl.md

         We saw a record growth of 30% in 2020 and predicting further growth of 20% for 2021.
 Our plan for the next 5 years is to double the turnover to £10million by investing in more machinery and venturing into new markets.
 Whilst we appreciate such growth will come with challenges, we know with focus and hard work, it’s achievable”.
   - type: column
     column:
       text: >-
-        Sophie is the creative Marketing Executive who is proud to share her passion and ambition with her two brothers.\

-        \

-        “It’s quite an emotional milestone, especially when you look back and see how far we have all come.
-We started off as kids helping dad out in the school holidays, and here we are 20 years later taking over a £5million business!\

-        \

-        I joined ASL when I was 18, and the wealth of knowledge I have gained from my dad has been invaluable.
-He has given me so much time from mastering marketing techniques to teaching me the overall operations of running a business.\

-        \

-        I’m so excited for the future and whilst we will focus on the goals and push for further growth, we’ll most definitely enjoy the journey and look after one another.
-It’s a very fortunate position to be in, we’re extremely blessed”.
-  - type: column
-    column:
-      text: >-